top of page

 2. Register Before You Invoice

-1. Go to MN e-Services → “Business Registration.”
+1. Go to MN e-Services and select “Business Registration.”

-2. Select “Sales and Use Tax” and add any local taxes (see below).
+2. Choose “Sales and Use Tax,” and add any local taxes as needed.

 3. Know Your Rates

-• Look up exact rates at revenue.state.mn.us/sales-use or use a tax-rate lookup API in QuickBooks.
+• For precise rates, visit revenue.state.mn.us/sales-use or utilize a tax-rate lookup API within QuickBooks.

 4. Filing Frequency